Escalator: Inventors and manufacturers

 Nathan Ames, a patent attorney from Saugus, Massachusetts, is credited with patenting the first "escalator" in 1859, even though no working model of his design was ever built.
 His invention, the "revolving stairs", is largely speculative and the patent specifications indicate that he had no preference for materials or potential use (he noted that steps could be upholstered or made of wood, and suggested that the units might benefit the infirm within a household use).
 The suggested motive power was either manual or hydraulic.
 "The object of the invention is to enable persons to ascend and descend from one story of a building to another" according to his 1859 patent, while also indicating that they can be "used in the ordinary way, when desired."
 It is implied that the normal way is identical to that of a stationary staircase.

 In 1889, Leamon Souder successfully patented the "stairway", an analogous device that featured a "series of steps and links jointed to each other".
 No model was ever built.
 This was the first of at least four escalator-style patents issued to Souder, including two for spiral designs.

 On March 15, 1892, Jesse W. Reno patented the "Endless Conveyor or Elevator."
 A few months after Reno's patent was approved, George A. Wheeler patented his ideas for a more recognizable moving staircase, though it was never built.
 Wheeler's patents were bought by Charles Seeberger; some features of Wheeler's designs were incorporated in Seeberger's prototype that was built by the Otis Elevator Company in 1899.
-Reno, a graduate of Lehigh University, produced the first working escalator (called the "inclined elevator") and installed it alongside the Old Iron Pier at Coney Island, New York City, in 1896.
+Reno produced the first working escalator (called the "inclined elevator") and installed it alongside the Old Iron Pier at Coney Island, New York City, in 1896.
 This particular device was little more than an inclined belt with cast-iron slats or cleats on the surface for traction, and traveled along a 25 degree incline.
 A few months later, the same prototype was used for a month-long trial period on the Manhattan side of the Brooklyn Bridge.
 Reno eventually joined forces with Otis and retired once he had sold his patents.
 Some wooden Reno-type escalators were still being used at Downtown Crossing (MBTA station) until construction for the Big Dig (c.
 1991) precipitated their removal.
 The Smithsonian Institution considered re-assembling one of these historic units from 1914 in their collection of Americana, but "logistics and reassembly costs won out over nostalgia", and the project was discarded.